Bruce Palmer: Later years

 Palmer resurfaced in the summer of 1969 for two weeks as the bassist for Crosby, Stills, Nash & Young but was soon replaced by Motown prodigy Greg Reeves.
 In Toronto, Palmer gigged briefly with Luke & The Apostles in early 1970.
 In February 1970, he illegally entered the U.S. again, because his attorney said if he did not re-enter and give a deposition in a civil suit, he would face financial ruin.
 The attorney lost track of Palmer and hired an investigator to find him.
 He was caught and arrested a year later in January 1971, in Los Angeles.
 He was deported for the final time in 1972.

-In 1971, Palmer released his lone solo record, The Cycle Is Complete, on Verve Records.
+In 1970, Palmer released his lone solo record, The Cycle Is Complete, on Verve Records.
 Primarily consisting of three long jams, "Alpha-Omega-Apocalypse", "Oxo", and "Calm Before the Storm" (with an "Interlude" between the first two numbers), the album featured Palmer playing with the remnants of fellow L.A. psychedelic group Kaleidoscope, Toronto keyboard player Ed Roth and Rick James contributing jazzy scat vocals.
 The record has been described as a jazzier version of Skip Spence's Oar or Syd Barrett's two solo records – an aural, drug-induced nervous breakdown.
-The album was a commercial disaster, and Palmer seemingly retired from music.
+Others consider it reflective and musically intricate.
+Ill-suited for radio play and too abstract to garner a wide audience, the album was a commercial disaster, and Palmer seemingly retired from music.

 In 1977, Palmer joined former Kensington Market singer/guitarist Keith McKie and lead guitarist Stan Endersby (formerly of local bands, The Just Us, and Mapleoak) in the Toronto-based group Village for local gigs.

 In 1982–1983, Palmer was bassist in Neil Young's Trans Band, and playing a mixture of Young classics and electronica-infused material to audiences throughout America and Europe, as seen on Neil Young in Berlin, filmed in 1982.

 Palmer was inducted with his Buffalo Springfield bandmates into the Rock and Roll Hall of Fame in 1997.